Russia may expedite launch of next space capsule after leak

 The space corporation said an inspection of the capsule’s surface with a camera on a Canadian-built robotic arm helped spot the location of the coolant leak.

 Prokopyev, Petelin and NASA astronaut Frank Rubio used the Soyuz MS-22 to arrive at the International Space Station in September, and it has served as a lifeboat for the crew.
-The capsule was scheduled to carry some of the space station’s crew back to Earth in March as part of regular rotations.
+The capsule was scheduled to carry them back to Earth in March as part of regular rotations.

+Roscosmos said the next Soyuz spacecraft, the Soyuz MS-23, has already undergone some of the tests in preparation for a previously scheduled March launch.
+It said the launch could be expedited, if necessary.

+“If the situation is under control and we are fully certain of the ship’s capability, it will be used for the scheduled return of the crew,” Roscosmos director Yuri Borisov said in an interview with Russian newspaper Izvestia released Monday.
+“If the situation takes a different turn, we obviously have reserve options.”

 Along with Prokopyev, Petelin and Rubio, four other crew members are currently on the space outpost: NASA astronauts Nicole Mann and Josh Cassada; the Japan Aerospace Exploration Agency’s Koichi Wakata; and Anna Kikina of Roscosmos.